nircoe/soundcoe/docs/ARCHITECTURE.md

 ### Advanced Fade Effects

-Great for dynamic music and smooth audio transitions:
+For dynamic music and smooth audio transitions:

 ```cpp
 // Fade in background music when entering a scene